 This progress is generating a growing interest in the world’s largest radio telescope, from regional and national governments – both those already formally engaged and those considering joining the project – the science and engineering community worldwide, industry, local people in the host countries, the media, and the public at large.

-SKA Organisation is committed to communicating the exciting developments in the project through a wide range of channels and resources, such as announcements on the website, SKA social media platforms, the SKA monthly bulletin, and now this list of Frequently Asked Questions (FAQ).
-The FAQ covers general aspects about the project, and aims at providing more explanation about recent developments in the design of the telescope and details on the way forward.
+SKA Organisation is committed to communicating the exciting developments in the project through a wide range of channels and resources, including announcements on this website, SKA social media platforms, the SKAO bi-monthly bulletin, and this list of Frequently Asked Questions (FAQ).
+The FAQ covers general aspects about the project, and aims to provide more explanation about recent developments in the design of the telescope and details on the way forward.

 What does SKA mean?